tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 So, according to these experiments, PgCat shows like it’s the best option when you have high connection counts.

 Thank you for reading until this point, dear reader.
 I hope you find these insights helpful.
-Also, I am curious: which connection pooler are you currently using and why?
+In a follow up post, we shall compare the three connection poolers using **prepared statements**.
+In the meantime, I am curious: which connection pooler are you currently using and why?
 What other factors did you consider before making that decision?
 Let us know your comments at [@tembo_io](https://twitter.com/tembo_io).

-**Update (2024/02/14): Made it clear that the experiments use Transaction mode.**
+**Update (2024/02/14): Made it clear that the experiments use Transaction mode and added note about prepared statements.**

-**Update (2024/02/14): Updated the line plots in "Throughput and Latency for large connection count" for better visibility.**

-**Update (2024/02/14): In a follow up post, we shall compare the three connection poolers using prepared statements.
-Please, stay tuned!**

 ## Appendix